Our Expert Community

 Public media, State media, Disinformation

-Astrid Söderström is a Finnish political science and journalism student at McDaniel College Budapest.
-She has been a research intern at the Media and Journalism Center since the summer of 2021, most notably working on the data analysis, writing, and proofreading of the two State of State Media studies.
-In her university work, she has taken an interest in the role of disinformation and state-produced propaganda.
-Her previous positions include working as an administrative assistant for open-access journals as well as in different data harmonization projects.
+Astrid Söderström is a freelance journalist and a master’s student at the University of Helsinki, where she is studying media and democracy in the Global Politics and Communication program.
+She has been a research intern at the Media and Journalism Center since 2021, most notably working on the State Media Monitor and the three State of State Media studies.
+In her university work, she has taken an interest in communication ethics, challenges to journalism, disinformation, and propaganda.

 Free time: ice skating, yoga, running, creative writing, building a forever-growing reading list